Shahriar-Hossain-Alvi/trip-tailor-bd-client/README.md

 - **My Wishlist (Tourist):** users can add packages n their wishlist and remove them from the list

 - **My Bookings (Tourist):** users can see the packages booked by them, their status (In review, accepted, rejected).
 Also a user can cancel a booked package from the list if it is In Review and Make online payment if the booking is Accepted

+- **Payment Gateway:** Users can pay their package price using cards with the help of STRIPE online payment gateway

 - **Responsiveness:** Responsive design for *mobile*, *tablet* and *pc*